jaywink/social-relay/README.md

 ### Database

+You can set database connection settings as environment variables or in `social_relay/local_config.py` - see `social_relay/config.py` for what to override.

-The SQLite database needs an initial schema creation.
+The database needs an initial schema creation.
 Do this with:

     arnold up 0